The 2025 AES Europe Student Recording Competition

 1. Traditional Acoustic Recording: Capture live acoustic performances in natural acoustic environments.
 Focus on the art of recording without overdubs where main microphone arrays are the focus, and close/spot mics (if used) are only a very small part of the mix.

-1. Sound for Visual Media: Create an audio narrative for any visual content.
+4. Sound for Visual Media: Create an audio narrative for any visual content.
 Combine dialogue, music, foley and sound design to enhance the visual story.

 Collaboration

-• Team entries (up to 3 engineers) are welcome; all engineers must be AES members; projects are credited to the submitting institution.
+• Team entries (up to 3 engineers) are welcome; all engineers must be AES student members; projects are credited to the submitting institution.

 • Acknowledge your team, but just one person should submit the entry.